-- 1. This should be sufficient to eliminate the 'slider' degeneracies of the LHC inverse solutions. - 2.
-Such accuracy for the more massive states will aid enormously in the GUT extrapolation. - 3.
-It will greatly increase the accuracy of the dark matter calculation.
+- 1. The above accuracy, even in the difficult SPS1a case, should be sufficient to eliminate the 'slider' degeneracies of the LHC inverse solutions. - 2.
+The accuracy already achieved will aid enormously in the GUT extrapolation. - 3.
+It will also greatly increase the accuracy of the dark matter calculation. - The ability to get an absolute mass scale out of LHC data could be quite crucial for determining whether the ILC500 is sufficient or one needs to go to ILC1000.

-- The ability to get an absolute mass scale out of LHC data could be quite crucial for determining whether the ILC500 is sufficient or one needs to go to ILC1000. - Our technique can, of course, be combined with the other techniques outlined at the beginning to obtain the best possible overall mass scale and mass differences. - Don't forget that we must understand how to single out a single topology (i.e. suppress others adequately) in the case that there are many new physics topologies.

-If this cannot be done, then we must learn how to work with multiple topologies.
+- Our technique can, of course, be combined with the other techniques outlined at the beginning to obtain the best possible overall mass scale and mass differences. - Don't forget that we must understand how to single out a single topology (i.e. suppress others adequately) in the case that there are many new physics topologies. - If this cannot be done, then we must learn how to work with multiple topologies.
 We believe our techniques can be generalized to such a situation.